What is the Assistive Technology Program?

 How it Works

-The NB Easter Seals offers an Equipment Assessment Loans Bank that gives persons with disabilities a chance to evaluate and/or use rehabilitative devices.
+Easter Seals NB offers an Equipment Assessment Loans Bank that gives persons with disabilities a chance to evaluate and/or use rehabilitative devices.
 All our assessments are supervised by a health professional in the appropriate field of expertise.

 - Arranges short-term loans of equipment for assessment by individual and health professionals